 So, what are the essentials of effective leadership communication?

 To communicate effectively as a leader, make these practices your communication essentials:

 - Be an active listener.

 - Cultivate a spirit of curiosity.

-To fully appreciate each of these practices’ roles, it is worth taking a moment to consider what constitutes effective communication, a question I always pose to participants in the workshops I lead.
+To fully appreciate the role of each of these practices, it’s worth taking a moment to consider what constitutes effective communication; it’s a question I always pose to participants in the workshops I lead.
 At its simplest, communication is about a meaningful exchange of information and ideas between two or more people.

 Let’s take a closer look at those essentials to understand the role each plays, and what they can do for you in boosting your effectiveness as a leader who values communication.

 1. Build meaningful connections